Pajaro's Floods: A Living Archive

 Initiation and Funding

-This project began as an independent collaboration between Rowan and I, blending my previous VR art and point cloud visualization work with her filmmaking background and connections to journalists covering the Pajaro floods.
-Together, we envisioned a living archive that would amplify current residents' stories and contextualize the floods within broader interconnected environmental and infrastructural issues, using spatial storytelling to illuminate the systemic and place-based dimensions of this climate event and situate it within key community landmarks.
-I played a key role in securing funding, including drafting grant proposals for the Brown Institute for Media Innovation’s Magic Grant, and Rowan brought on board journalistic and storytelling advisors Geri Migielicz and Srdan Keca, with informal input from other mentors.
+This project began as an independent collaboration between filmmaker Rowan Ings and me.
+Together, we envisioned a web documentary that amplifies resident stories and frames the floods within broader environmental and infrastructural systems, using spatial storytelling to illuminate the systemic and place-based dimensions of this climate event and ground it in key community landmarks.
+I played a key role in securing funding, including drafting grant proposals for the Brown Institute for Media Innovation’s Magic Grant, and Rowan brought on board journalistic and storytelling advisors.
+The project asks:

 Conducting interviews at Pajaro Middle School and delving into the archives at Pajaro Valley Historical Association